Dunedin railway station

 Dunedin railway station is a prominent landmark and tourist site in Dunedin, a city in the South Island of New Zealand.
 It is speculated by locals to be the most photographed building in the country, as well as the second most photographed in the southern hemisphere, after the Sydney Opera House.

-Dunedin Railways currently operates three tourist train lines out of the station, The Inlander, The Seasider, and The Victorian.
+Dunedin Railways Station currently operates several tourist trains out of the station, The Taieri Gorge, The Seasider, and event trains.
 There are no dedicated intercity or suburban services still operating, although in the past it was the country's busiest station, being served by up to 100 trains a day.

 It is designed by George Troup, in the Flemish Renaissance style, and it is his most famous design.
 It earned Troup the nickname of "Gingerbread George".

 Early rail in Dunedin

-Dunedin was linked to Christchurch by rail in 1878, with a link south to Invercargill completed the following year, and the first railway workshops were opened at Hillside in South Dunedin in 1875.
+Dunedin was linked by rail to Port Chalmers in 1872, Christchurch in 1878, with a link south to Invercargill completed the following year, and the first railway workshops were opened at Hillside in South Dunedin in 1875.
 Early plans were for a grand main station on Cumberland Street, but these did not get further than the laying of a foundation, and a simple temporary weatherboard station was built next to the site in 1884.
 It took close to 20 years for government funding to be allocated, and planning only really commenced as the 19th century was drawing to a close.

+1st station 1872

+The station in use since Sunday 21 October 1906 is Dunedin's 4th station, the previous 3 having been to the west.
+Consideration was given to separate stations for the Port Chalmers branch and Southern Trunk Railway, but in the Second Reading of the Otago Trunk Railway Bill, on 17 September 1867, it was decided the station would be on part of what is now Queens Gardens.
+When Samuel Packham and about 25 men began work on the line to Port Chalmers on Monday 29 August 1870, he celebrated by breaking a bottle of wine over the first barrow.
+In October 1870 the gauge was changed from standard gauge to 3ft 6in, as required by the Railways Act 1870.
+In the opposite direction, James Macandrew turned the First Sod of the Southern Trunk Railway on Saturday 18 March 1871 at the Oval, near Grosvenor Road.
+Tenders were invited on Monday 29 July 1872 for labour only to build the station and goods shed.
+It seems the design was by D. L. Simpson, engineer to the Port Chalmers Railway Co.
+In October 1872 a x import goods shed was built.
+The first train to reach the new station was after 29 October 1872.
+Macandrew Street, now Burlington Street, was built to access the station from Moray Place.
+The first known excursion was to an Oddfellows Lodge fete on 26 December 1872.
+The Grand Opening of the Dunedin & Port Chalmers Railway was on Tuesday 31 December 1872.
+The railway was sold to Otago Provincial Council on 9 April 1873 for £187,106.